OpenSwitchNOS/openswitch-ops/docs/traceroute_user_guide.md

 ### Traceroute examples

 #### Traceroute IP-address
-    Send an IP traceroute UDP packets to the device that has IP address 10.168.1.146:
+    Send IP traceroute UDP packets to the device that has IP address 10.168.1.146:
     ```
     switch# traceroute 10.168.1.146
     traceroute to 10.168.1.146 (10.168.1.146) , 30 hops max